-- Lay the panel antenna face down (with the mounting bracket facing upwards towards the roof) in the center of the attic, which should also be the center of the house.
+- Lay the panel antenna face down (with the mounting bracket facing upwards towards the roof) in the center of the attic, which should also be the center of the home.
 The panel antenna will broadcast boosted signal downwards into the living area of the house below.

 - Plug the power adapter from the amplifier into the power source, and the lights on the amplifier should light up, indicating that it's powering up.

-Aiming a Yagi Directional Antenna
+How to Aim a Yagi Directional Antenna

 If you're installing a signal booster with a yagi directional outside antenna, then the last step you'll need to do is aim the antenna.
 We have a comprehensive guide on how to aim a yagi directional antenna, which we recommend reading, but here is the short version of those instructions:

 When aiming and mounting a directional antenna, make sure that the antenna is parallel with the ground.
 Do not aim it up at the sky or down at the earth.